UptimeRobot

 Why teams outgrow UptimeRobot

-UptimeRobot is a fine starting point.
-Teams leave for one consistent reason: an HTTP 200 is not proof the product works, and UptimeRobot has no answer to the next question.
+Teams leave UptimeRobot for one consistent reason: an HTTP 200 is not proof the product works, and HTTP-only monitoring has no answer to the next question.
+Yorker does.

 UptimeRobot tells you the server responded.
 It cannot tell you the login form submitted, the cart checked out, or the dashboard rendered.
 The incidents that actually hurt, broken flows behind a healthy status code, are invisible to HTTP-only monitoring.